Can you relax?

 When you relax your body goes into a parasympathetic nervous system state which is the opposite to the fight or flight response or stress response which happens when we are rushing around and have too much on our plate.
 The benefits of being in a parasympathetic state include reduced blood pressure, better digestion and decreased stress which can have benefits throughout all of the bodily systems especially the heart and cardiovascular system.

-If you are in a stress system most of your day then your body will be in fight or flight mode.
+If you are in a stress state (sympathetic nervous system) most of your day, then your body will be in fight or flight mode.
 Even though you may just have to get an important email done or finish some work by a deadline your body will be responding as though you are being chased by a lion.
 These days we don't usually have to deal with things as stressful as being chased by an animal but unfortunately our body doesn't realise this and responds the same.
 If we never give our minds and bodies a chance to relax then your system will constantly be taxed.

 Is watching TV relaxation?

-Unfortunately not, especially if you're watching shows like “the walking dead”.
+Unfortunately not, especially if you're watching shows like “the walking dead” or "Game of thrones".
 Watching TV or using a laptop are just as stimulating to your brain as working.
 True relaxation is about giving your senses a rest.
 The most effective method of relaxation is meditation.
 Meditation doesn't have to be sitting in a cave wearing robes or burning incense and listening to Enya.